Profile: Mahathir Mohamad

 Mahathir Mohamad: Malaysian political survivor

-Dr Mahathir Mohamad is hoping, at the age of 92, to become Malaysia's prime minister again.
+At the age of 92, Mahathir Mohamad is set to become Malaysia's prime minister again.

 He retired from the post in 2003, after 22 years at its helm.
-But as the country goes to the polls on 9 May, he wants to correct what he calls "the biggest mistake in my life" - the elevation of incumbent leader Najib Razak to power.
+But came out of retirement to correct what he called "the biggest mistake in my life" - the elevation of incumbent leader Najib Razak to power.

 Having fallen out with Mr Najib as well as the ruling United Malays National Organisation (UMNO) party, he is now leading his long-time foes, the opposition Pakatan Harapan coalition, into battle.

-If he wins, he says he will be prime minister for two years, before handing over to the coalition's currently jailed leader, Anwar Ibrahim.
+Prior to the election, he said he intended to be prime minister for two years, before handing over to the coalition's currently jailed leader, Anwar Ibrahim.

 No spoonfuls of sugar

-Dr Mahathir's political drive and combative spirit for what many view as the near-impossible task of toppling the ruling coalition is no surprise to Malaysians.
+Mr Mahathir's political drive and combative spirit for what many view as the near-impossible task of toppling the ruling coalition is no surprise to Malaysians.

-Dr Mahathir joined UMNO at the age of 21 and ran a medical practice for seven years in his home state of Kedah before becoming a member of parliament in 1964.
+Mr Mahathir joined UMNO at the age of 21 and ran a medical practice for seven years in his home state of Kedah before becoming a member of parliament in 1964.

 In 1969 he lost his seat and was expelled from the party after writing an open letter attacking the then Prime Minister Tunku Abdul Rahman.